n-t-roff/DWB3.3/README.md

 `doc/picasso` by typing `./Run`.
 (`text/picasso` also contains the original AT&T `yacc` source code...)

+Please note that DWB is of limited use for viewing today's manual pages. mdoc(7) had not been available when DWB 3.3 was released so this macro package is not included.
+Well written manual pages using man(7) usually should work but some (e.g. generated from other languages) are using special groff(1) features which are not available in DWB.
+On the other hand many DWB manual pages are only formated correctly by DWB itself since there are some DWB extensions in it's man macros. groff(1), Heirloom nroff, or mandoc(1) should not be used to view DWB manual pages.

 A list of the currently tested components can be found in the [wiki](https://github.com/n-t-roff/DWB3.3/wiki/Porting-status).
 If there are any problems please add an issue to the